 Engineered, Edited, and Mastered by Ryan Streber

-Editing Produced by Daniel Lippel and Jacob Greenberg
+Editing Producers: Daniel Lippel (Fujikura, Lindberg, Davidovsky) and Jacob Greenberg (Saariaho, Du Yun)

 Liner Notes by Daniel Lippel and Peter Gilbert